 The result isn’t theory.
 It’s attendance up, anxiety down, and dignity restored—tracked by simple checklists anyone can audit.
 The question isn’t what to do.
 It’s who will keep the basics on schedule, week after week, so presence replaces absence.

-The Sacrifices No One Sees is a first-person narrative about a Filipino woman whose life has been shaped by quiet duty and unspoken expectation....
+When Love Feels Like War is a first-person emotional narrative about a woman whose inner life has been shaped by constant readiness.
+Living inside...